haacked/haacked.com/_posts/archived/2005-06-01-exif-rdf-and-flickr-metadata-management.aspx.markdown

 ---
 layout: post
-title: "EXIF, RDF and Flickr Metadata Management"
+title: EXIF, RDF and Flickr Metadata Management
 date: 2005-06-01 -0800
 comments: true
 disqus_identifier: 3983
 categories: []
+redirect_from: "/archive/2005/05/31/exif-rdf-and-flickr-metadata-management.aspx/"
 ---

 I’ve been following with interest [Shelley’s](http://weblog.burningbird.net/) progress with WordForm, a blogging engine.
 I hadn’t realized that WordForm was a fork in WordPress